 The Insolvency and Bankruptcy Code, 2016 extends to the whole of India.
+However, Part III of the Code does not extend to the State of Jammu and Kashmir.

 Section 1 of the Code provides that the Central Government may appoint different dates for different provisions of this Code and any reference in any such provision to the commencement of this Code shall be construed as a reference to the commencement of that provision.